zhekov/wkb-micro/ReadMe.txt

 WKB Layout is a simple keyboard layout switcher for Windows.
 The modifier keys (left/right Control, Alt, Shift and Windows) may be used to select the next, previous, or a specific keyboard layout.
-Any assigned keys may still be used in combinations, such as Ctrl+C, Alt-Click etc. They may work as standalone keys in some games as well.
+Any assigned keys may still be used in combinations, such as Ctrl+C, Alt-Click etc. They will work as standalone keys in some games as well.

 After adding or removing a keyboard from Windows Settings or Control Panel,